Jack Ford (journalist)

 Jack Ford is an American television news personality specializing in legal commentary.
 He has spent over two decades in front of the TV camera as a host and presenter of numerous information and entertainment programs.
+In addition, he is a lecturer at Yale University.

 Early life

 Raised by a single parent, Ford grew up in Point Pleasant Beach and attended Point Pleasant Beach High School.
-He graduated from Yale University, where he played football.
+He graduated from Yale University, where he played football on a scholarship.
 He also earned a Juris Doctor degree from Fordham University School of Law.
 He subsequently spent three years as a prosecutor in New Jersey, before beginning his own private practice as a lawyer.
 He also served as an adjunct professor of law at Fordham Law School.